Hamiiz/ZmercRest/README.md

 - CRUD operations for users, roles, and products.
 - Secure password hashing with bcrypt.
 - Integration with MongoDB for data storage.
+- Middleware for token validation using `jose`.
+- Prisma ORM for database management.
-- Environment configuration using dotenv.
+- Environment-based configuration using `dotenv`.

 ## Prerequisites